Knarr finished among the nation's leaders in face-off win percentage and ground balls

 Head Coach Kevin Warne fills first coaching staff

-Tim O'Branski, a Binghamton, N.Y. native, joins the Hoyas coaching staff for the 2013 season as an assistant coach after spending three seasons as a coach at Salisbury University, helping the Sea Gulls to a record of 65-3 including three Division III National Championship appearances and consecutive Division III National Championships.
+A Binghamton, N.Y. native, O'Branski joined the Hoyas coaching staff in 2013 as the volunteer assistant coach after three seasons coaching at Salisbury University, helping the Sea Gulls to a record of 65-3 including three Division III National Championship appearances and consecutive Division III National Championships.

 At Salisbury, O'Branski transitioned into coaching directly following a successful playing career with the Sea Gulls, helping to continue the program's dominance at the Division III level.
 As an assistant coach, O'Branski handled the defensive midfield positional group as well as coordinating the scout team and assisting with the offense.
 At Salisbury, he served as an advisor and tutor for the team's student-athletes while also creating individual and team strength and conditioning programs.
 In addition to his role as recruiting coordinator, he scouted other opponents and acquired, edited and analyzed game film to develop scouting reports to help Salisbury prepare for upcoming opponents.
 During his time on staff, O'Branski delivered keynote presentations with Head Coach Jim Berkman, the NCAA's winningest men's lacrosse coach, at the IMLCA and US Lacrosse national conventions.